 The Corinthian War was fought between 395 and 386 B.C. by Sparta, leading the Peloponnesian forces, on the one side, and an alliance of Thebes and Corinth -- former allies of Sparta, Athens, and Argos on the other.

-Persia, in response to King Agesilaus-led Sparta's antagonizing the Persian king, Artaxerxes II, helped Athens with fleet-building, at first.
+Persia, in response to King Agesilaus-led Sparta's antagonizing the Persian king (see Persian Dynasties), Artaxerxes II, helped Athens with fleet-building, at first.
 Then, when Athens gained power, Persia switched sides.

 Sparta defeated the coalition at the Battle of Nemea in 394.
 Afterwards, fighting centered around Corinthian territory, for which reason the war is called the Corinthian War.
-Athens won a sea battle at Cnidus in 394, under Conon.
+Athens won a sea battle at the Carian city of Cnidus (the future home of a famous nude by Praxiteles [Cnidian Venus]) in 394, under Conon.

 The Persians then helped the Spartans, with the collapse of the coalition, loss of the Athenian empire, and increased power for Sparta, as results.

 In 386, the war ended with Persian intervention known as The King's Peace named for the agreement Artaxerxes reached with the Greeks to leave them alone in exchange for their recognizing that Cyrus and cities in Asia belonged to him. or Peace of Antalcidas, named for a Spartan involved in the negotiations.